 Delete a Page or a Subpage: Hover over the Page or Subpage name and click the ... icon, and choose Delete.

-Rename a Page or a Subpage: Rename a Page or Subpage from the Page itself.
+Rename a Page or a Subpage: There are two ways to rename a Page or Subpage.
+You can either double-click the title in the Page menu or from the Page itself.
 If the Page title is hidden, you'll need to unhide it first.

 Organizational best practices